osisoft/Edge-Data-Store-Docs/content/sds/sds-types.md

 The type identifier, `SdsType.ID`, has the following requirements:

-- Is not case sensitive.
+- Is not case sensitive

-- Can contain spaces.
+- Can contain spaces

-- Cannot contain forward slash ("/").
+- Cannot contain forward slash ("/")

-- Contains a maximum of 100 characters.
+- Contains a maximum of 100 characters

 Type management using the .NET SDS client libraries methods is performed through `ISdsMetadataService`.
 You can create `ISdsMetadataService` using one of the `SdsService.GetMetadataService()` factory methods. .NET client libraries provide `SdsTypeBuilder` to help build SdsTypes from .NET types.